Spin gauge theory, duality and fermion pairing: ANO string, dual variables, and currents

 where $\Phi$ is a complex scalar with electric charge $q$\, and $\psi$ is a fermion with charge $e$\,.
 We have not assumed any relation between the charge $e$ of the fermion and the charge $q$ of the scalar.
 The potential $V(|\Phi|^2)$ has a degenerate minimum at $\Phi^*\Phi = v^2$ for some non-vanishing $v^2$\,, but the exact form of $V$ is not important for our calculations.
 Vortex strings or magnetic flux tubes form in this model when the global U(1) symmetry is broken in the vacuum and the phase of $\Phi$\,, which lives on the vacuum manifold $\Phi^*\Phi = v^2$\,, becomes multivalued.
 The position of the ANO string is the locus of the zeroes of $\Phi$.

 The corresponding partition function

 can be rewritten in presence of these vortex string configurations by using a polar decomposition of the complex scalar in field space as $\Phi = \dfrac 1{\sqrt 2}\rho\exp(i\theta)\,.$ Then in the presence of flux tubes, we can write $\theta = \theta^r + \theta^s\,,$ where $\theta^s$ corresponds to a given magnetic flux tube, and $\theta^r$ describes single valued fluctuations around this configuration.
 For a string with winding number $n\,,$ $\theta^s$ changes by $2\pi n$ for going around the string once, while $\rho$ vanishes along the core of the string.
-The ANO string world sheet $\Sigma$ is the collection of singular points of $\theta\,,$
+The ANO string world sheet $\Sigma$ is the collection of singular points~\footnote{The singular points of $\theta$ are at the zeroes of $\rho$~\cite{Lee:1993ty}.} of $\theta\,$,

 where we have included the vorticity quantum $2\pi$ and the winding number $n$ in the definition of the world sheet.
 The string carries quantized magnetic flux,

 In the polar decomposition, the action takes the form